yugyoung/LinearAlgebra/Syllabus.md

 * [Adobe Rader](https://play.google.com/store/apps/details?id=com.adobe.reader)
 * [Adobe Scan](https://play.google.com/store/apps/details?id=com.adobe.scan.android)

 Due dates are written in the *Class Schedule* below.
 Deadlines are 23:59 of each due date.
 (1 minute earlier than the midnight!)
-Due to the traffic, you must upload your work
+Due to the internet traffic, you must start upload your homework at least 10 minute before midnight.
 When the homework is submitted late, 50\% of the total points will be deducted per day.
-(No exception!)
-This means that if you late by two days, your homework will not be graded.

-\subsection*{Project}
+There is no exception on late policy.
+Your homework will be graded by 0/1/2 scales.
+2 points for submitting homework on time, 1 point for less than 24 hours late, and 0 point for missing or more than 24 hours late homework.

+Doing your homework by yourself is extremely important.
+By doing homework problems, you will re-master the materials covered in class by lecture and recitation sessions.
+You will be asked to write and solve questions covered in homework too.
+Thus an act of cheating, copying, and plagiarism in homework assignment will lead to failing the course.

+## Project
-Each student will initiate a project on NLP individually or within a group.
+During the semesetr, each student will initiate a project on NLP *individually or within a group* using `word2vec`.
+Since it is a tool for categorizing words with respec to the meanings of the words, the title of your work should be

+> Analysis on Word Vectors in `...`

+The `...` in the title can be a database (such as wikipedia), literatures (such as 'Pride and Prejudice'), or a collection of literatures (such as 'Shakespeare'). **The context must be in English.** (We will use the package `gensim`, which is optimized for English words.)
+You must choose the context which you want to analyse the word within, and the type of analysis.
+For example, the following research could be done:
+* (Title) Analysis on Word Vectors in `American Dramas in '90s and '00s.'
+* (Abstract) We compare the most commonly used words in American Dramas in '90s and '00s, and how the meaning of the words have been changed during the decade.

-Each group must choose their own subject of the research, which must be original.
-Students must use Python.
-(No other tools are allowed.)
+Each group (or individual) must choose their own subject of the research and use *Python* language.
+(No other programming languages are allowed.)

-The evaluation is based on presentation.
+Your result will be evaluated by 1-page report ~~10-minute presentation~~ at the end of semester.
+At the end of semester, I will select 12 exemplary results and give opportunity to make a 10-minute presentations.
-During the 10-minute presentation, students must explain the research subject, questions and problems, and methods they used for solving the problem.
+In the report, you must explain your research topic, research questions, and methods they used for solving the problem.
 The following is the grading scheme.
-	\begin{itemize}
-	\item (Originality) The work must contains an original interpretation / conclusion.
+* (Originality) The work must contains an original interpretation / conclusion.
-	\item (Effectiveness) The research have an impact to other research area or real life.
+* (Effectiveness) The research have an impact to other research area or real life.
-	\item (Mathematics) The plan and methods of research must be logical and based on concrete mathematical theories and models.
+* (Mathematics) The plan and methods of research must be logical and based on concrete mathematical theories and models.
-	\end{itemize}
-%
-%Each student must write his/her own final report.
-%The class will show no mercy on plagiarism.
-%Even though the project is done by a group, each student have different viewpoint on the same subject.
-%The final report must contains the original idea and observation on the research subject, as well as detail explanation which could be omitted in the presentation.
-%The report must contain clear references on every fact used in the report.
-%The following is the grading scheme.
-%	\begin{itemize}
-%		\item (Amount) The report must contain detail of the work, including backgrounds and progress.
-The report must be the level of students who took the class in linear algebra.
-%		\item (Originality) The report must contain author's own idea and interpretation.
-%		\item (Structure) The report must be a scientific writing.
-Any facts from book or website used in the report must be followed by the reference.
-%	\end{itemize}

-\subsection*{Class Participation}
+## Class Participation
 The class participation is evaluated by number attendances in class.
 Each time a student misses, or late a class, 1\% of the grade will be lowered.
-\textbf{If you miss or late to class more than 10 times, you will fail the course.}
+**If you miss or late to class more than 10 times, you will fail the course.**
 For exemption, you must provide an official documents (such as a doctor's note, or an organization's official letter, etc)

-\bigskip

-\section*{Class Schedule}
+## Class Schedule
 There are two 75-minute lectures and a 50-minute recitation session each week.
 In the lecture, we will learn mathematical backgrounds on linear algebra.
 In recitation session, we will learn python programming and backgrounds on NLP.